tabsl/MMM-MySQLData/README.md

 ## Using the module

-Edit your `config/config.js` file and add a new object to the `modules` array like any other module:
+Edit your `config/config.js` file and add a new object to the `modules` array like any other module.

 ```js
 var config = {